Topics Map > Accessibility

 Users must read the message and check the checkbox for Kaltura MediaSpace to display the interface to upload a media file.
-The message is intended to serve a number of purposes:
+The reminds Kaltura users of several rules for using Mediaspace:

-- Remind users to keep a copy of any media they upload to Kaltura MediaSpace.
+- Keep a copy of any media they upload to Kaltura MediaSpace.

-- Remind users to abide by applicable UW System and Institution acceptable use, copyright, accessibility, and harassment policies as well as applicable state, local, and federal laws and regulations.
+- Abide by applicable UW System and Institution acceptable use, copyright, accessibility, and harassment policies as well as applicable state, local, and federal laws and regulations.